-Why do I get
+Why do I get SO MUCH spam email?

-About spam zombies and spambot Part 2
+Part 2 About spam zombies and spambot.

 First, sending spam email is cheap!
-A spammer can send out directly from his PCs hundreds of thousands of junk spam email that will only cost him/her a few dollars.
+A spammer can send out directly from his PCs hundreds of thousands of junk spam email

-And reply to junk email.
-NEVER EVER BUY ANY GOODS OR SERVICES ADVERTISED BY SPAM!...
-It just encourages more spam.
+Second, many people do buy things And reply to junk email.
+NEVER EVER BUY ANY GOODS OR SERVICES ADVERTISED BY SPAM It just encourages more spam.
 If there is something advertised by spam email that you are interested in--go online and find it elsewhere.

-When you put the two reasons together
+When you put the two reasons together -

 The basic answer is that, spamming is profitable.
-Spammers are making a lot of money by spamming your inbox with all kinds of spam junk, scams, and offensive XXX email.
+Spammers are making a lot of money by

-Get My Email Address?
+How Do Spammers Get My Email Address?

 Or how did my email address become public knowledge?

-Email Extractors are software tools very skilled at scouring the internet harvesting and culling up to 100,000 email addresses and hour from Websites, Forums, Alumni sites, news posts, etc., and spammers run them day and night.
+Email Extractors are software tools skilled at scouring the internet harvesting and culling up to 100,000 email addresses and hour from Websites, Forums, Alumni sites, news posts, etc., and spammers run them day and night.

 Opt-in or Optin Lists are quickly becoming infuriating.
 These lists are developed by partnering with legitimate websites which make you check Don’t send me offers, well sooner or later you’ll forget to check one of the boxes, and you’re added to an opt-in list.

 Many opt-in lists are legitimate and will honor your removal requests but for every one, there are three that are not truly opt-in lists.
-You ask to be removed from an email from MarkertingPartners Ltd, and tomorrow you get two messages saying you opted-in at one of the partner sites of SuperOptIn Ltd.
+You ask to be removed from an email from Marketing Partners and tomorrow you get two messages saying you opted-in at one of the partner sites of SuperOptIn.

 They buy your name from a list.
 These email lists have been around almost as long as the internet itself.
 For only $100.00 anyone can buy a list of over 11 million addresses.
 These lists were created by numerous unscrupulous website owners, and online stores that would share or sell their customer’s information for some money.